 Maria Tesch was a successful portrait photographer who was active in Linköping during the late nineteenth century and the first decades of the twentieth century.

 Maria Tesch was born in Eksjö in 1850.
-She trained as a photographer in Stockholm, where she bought her first camera on credit.
+She began her career as a photographer when she was 16 years old.
 She is said to have trained with the well-known photographer Gösta Florman, but if true then it was only for a brief period.
 Florman became an established photographer in Stockholm in 1871 and Maria Tesch was only in the city for one month during that year, if the information contained within the Tesch family archives is correct.
 After that visit she then travelled to Germany where she stayed for a month.
 Later that same year she set herself up as a portrait photographer in Eksjö.

 In 1873 Maria Tesch opened her photographic studio on Nygatan 20 in Linköping, moving later to Nygatan 46.
 She was a successful professional and became a well-known figure within the town, attracting the custom of many people.
 There are recurring stories about her in personal accounts and newspaper articles: she was a very industrious individual who could also be very demanding where other people were involved; she became wealthy through her hard work and she was very frugal; but she could also be very quietly generous towards the needy.